faassen/secretweblog_zola/content/posts/blog_refresh_2024.md

 better.

 I've brought up the runtime issue with the Zola devs and they say it may be a bug as it should be able to scale to much larger number of pages.
+So we shall see!

 All of this is tolerable enough, anyway.